sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Change probability is high as those capabilities change as much as regulation changes.
 The impact of such changes has a ripple effect on the whole organization and affects ESDC’s reputation to keep up with citizen demands while maintaining its fiduciary responsibility.

-#### Mapping the relation between Adopting, Buying and Building
+#### Mapping the relation between Adopting, Buying and Building<!-- omit in toc -->

-To better understand how an IT Solution is obtained and how the nuance between adopting, buying and building are subtle, the table below aims to depict the various criteria used to define each concept, given an IT solution is broken down into manageable IT Products:
+To better understand how an IT Solution is obtained and how the nuance between adopting, buying and building is subtle, the table below aims to depict the various characteristics used to define each concept, given that an IT solution is broken down into manageable IT Products:

 | Ways of obtaining IT Products and their characteristics | Adopt | Buy | Build |
 |---|---|---|---|